A question commonly asked by parents:-

-Child Inclusive Mediation (CIM) provides an opportunity for children and young people to have their voices heard directly during the process of mediation.
-This is to help them feel respected and listened to, and, at their request, to assist parents to receive, understand and take account of their messages and/or suggestions regarding decisions and arrangements being made for them.
+Child Inclusive Mediation (CIM), sometimes referred to as Direct Child Consultation (DCC) provides an opportunity for children and young people to have their voices heard directly during the process of family mediation.
+This is to help children feel respected and listened to, and, at their request, to assist parents to receive, understand and take account of their messages and/or suggestions regarding decisions and arrangements being made for them.